 Some of my older trips are transcripts of my diary at the time of travelling, up to several decades ago.
 This sets my website apart from most other travel websites out there.
 My records make my posts historically very correct, and sometimes quite detailed.

 My intention is to describe what I see and do, but also give enough background about the site to provide a perspective, and ultimately make the reader want to go there himself or herself.
 In natural life, or simply in his or her armchair.
 I basically combine different sorts of techniques as no one is the best.
-Read more in the About section and also on the page called World Map.
+Read more in the About section and also on the page called Destinations.

 Anyway, here are three basic tips to set your thoughts going, and also to understand this website.